scott-cjx/FOMS-2002-V2/docs/flow/README.md

 # Flow

-This flows the general flow of the program
+This shows the general flow of the program
 ![img](../uml/View_Flow_Diagram.png)